Tetrax-10/tmdb-advanced-userscripts/README.md

 ### 3. Setup Files

--   Copy the `tmdb.cmd` file (from the extracted folder) anywhere you like — this will be your launcher.
+-   Copy the `tmdb.cmd` file to anywhere you like — this will be your launcher.
 -   Copy the entire `tmdb-advanced-userscripts` folder to `C:\` (so scripts folder is available in `C:\tmdb-advanced-userscripts\scripts`).

 ### 4. Install PyTorch (Pick One)